pressoholics/prso-content-syndication-toolkit/readme.txt

 = Can people read these posts on the front end like any other post? = Yes, all 'Syndication Posts' published on your site.
 All client copies of posts are automatically marked with a Canonical tag pointing back to the original post on your site.

-= Do i have to add my posts as 'Syndication Posts' cant i use normal posts? = Yes you can!
-Go to Settings > Content Syndication and select the post type you wish to use from the 'Syndication Post Type' drop down menu.

 = What happens when i delete a post? =
 Once deleted a post will no longer be pushed to clients.
 If a client already has a copy of this post it will remain live on their site along with any images.